 Some plants that provide interest earlier in the year can provide nice architectural shapes in the winter if you don’t cut them down after they die back.
 These include Astilbe chinensis, Phlomis russeliana and Dispacus fullonum (Common Teasel).
 Don’t be shy about tidying them up a bit if they’re looking tatty.
 Nice clean examples look great with a heavy coating of frost on them.
 Ornamental grasses are a big favourite of mine for winter interest.
 Years ago I worked as winter hut warden in some mountains in New Zealand – I used to spend days at a time watching Tussock grasses blowing wildly in the wind while storm-bound inside my hut!
 Ever since then I’ve always enjoyed having grasses in my garden that provide structure all year round and are happy to get knocked around by winter storms.
 Grasses I would recommend are Deschampsia cespitosa, Hakonechloa macrantha and Miscanthus sinensis.

 Other plants that survive well in a winter garden in Glasgow include Cornus alba ‘Midwinter Fire’ (for bright orange stems), Hellebores (Christmas Rose), and Mahonia species (evergreen with yellow flowers in the winter).
 In a recent Glasgow garden design project I used a number of these plants alongside the likes of architectural Amelanchier lamarckii.

 Tom Angel provides garden design, planting plans and a plant sourcing services.
 In addition to this, Tom sources and installs plant pots and garden furniture, as well as offering garden consultancy and offering advice over japanese knotweed removal.
-Tom is an award-winning garden designer and chartered horticulturist based in Glasgow.
+Tom is an award-winning garden designer, landscape gardener and chartered horticulturist based in Glasgow.

 Share this page: